eclipse/steady/docs/public/content/user/support/faq.md

 As an example in Jenkins environments you can use one of the following alternatives:

 - Make an upgrade request to your Jenkins administrator.
-- Install Maven "globaly": in this case you can continue using your former command ex: `mvn clean compile vulas:clean vulas:app install vulas:upload -Pvulas -Dskip.integration.tests` as it is and Jenkins will use the new version.
+- Install Maven "globaly": in this case you can continue using your former command ex: `mvn clean compile steady:clean steady:app install steady:upload -Pvulas -Dskip.integration.tests` as it is and Jenkins will use the new version.
 - Install maven as new "Global Tool": you can do this in "Manage Jenkins" -> "Global Tool Configuration".
 Here you find the entry "Maven installations".
 Add there the new Maven installation "M360" (if you like to install maven 3.6.0) with the installer "Install from Apache" Version 3.6.0.
-As a consequence, you will need to change the command in your job/task so that the new Maven version is used instead of the global one (which is still the version including the bug) and your command should like like `/var/jenkins_home/tools/hudson.tasks.Maven_MavenInstallation/M360/bin/mvn clean compile vulas:clean vulas:app install vulas:upload -Pvulas -Dskip.integration.tests`
+As a consequence, you will need to change the command in your job/task so that the new Maven version is used instead of the global one (which is still the version including the bug) and your command should like like `/var/jenkins_home/tools/hudson.tasks.Maven_MavenInstallation/M360/bin/mvn clean compile steady:clean steady:app install steady:upload -Pvulas -Dskip.integration.tests`

 ### JUnit tests using Powermock fail when using @@PROJECT_NAME@@